Choice Products Hawaii

 How to save money on prescriptions.

-• You can fill prescriptions you get from contracted and non-contracted physicians at Kaiser Permanente medical center pharmacies, where you’ll usually pay the lowest copay.
+You can fill prescriptions you get from contracted and non-contracted physicians at Kaiser Permanente and Affiliated Pharmacies, where you’ll usually pay the lowest copay.

 • Just bring your prescription and your member ID to the medical center.
 To find medical centers, go to kp.org/facilities.